lindaprotocol/documentation-en/docs/api/json-rpc.md

 ## Overview

 JSON-RPC is a stateless, lightweight remote procedure call (RPC) protocol.
-The JSON-RPC interface supported by the TRON network is compatible with Ethereum's.
-However, due to the difference in chain mechanism and design, TRON cannot support some interfaces on Ethereum.
-At the same time, TRON also provides dedicated APIs to create different types of transactions.
+The JSON-RPC interface supported by the LINDA network is compatible with Ethereum's.
+However, due to the difference in chain mechanism and design, LINDA cannot support some interfaces on Ethereum.
+At the same time, LINDA also provides dedicated APIs to create different types of transactions.

 **Please pay attention**